How to study & gain student residence in Croatia: Guide for 2024

-There are 49 higher education institutions in Croatia, including 10 universities (8 public and 2 private), 15 polytechnic (11 public and 4 private) and 24 schools of professional higher education (3 public, 21 private).
+Croatia is very proud of its strong academic tradition.
+Some of its universities are the oldest in South-East Europe.
+There are 133 higher education institutions in Croatia, including 10 universities (8 public and 2 private), 15 polytechnic (11 public and 4 private), and 24 colleges of applied sciences (3 public, 21 private).

 Croatia is a member of the Bologna process.
 All programs of study in Croatia are aligned with this structure.

 Enrolling in a higher education institution in Croatia is not limited only to students who speak Croatian or are from Croatia.
 There are a variety of educational programs available for international students who do not know Croatian and do not have the intention to learn it.
 Medical studies are one of the most prominent programs and are taught in English.

 In this article, we cover:

 - Studying in Croatia as an EU national

 - Studying in Croatia as a non-EU national

 - Scholarships and financial subsistence

 - How to get a student residence permit

 - Can your family come with you to Croatia?